 caraway seeds (optional)

-- Peel onion and chop it fine; saute in clarified butter until transparent.
+– Peel onion and chop fine; saute in clarified butter until transparent.

-- Add broth and let it simmer covered for 15 minutes.
+– Cover it and let simmer on low heat for 15 minutes.

-- Cut Kassler in fine stripes, slice sausages, add them to the soup and let it in the soup for 3-5 minutes.
+– Cut Kassler in fine stripes, slice sausages, add them to soup.
+Keep in the soup for 5-10 minutes.

 – Beat the egg yolk and mix it with the cream.

-- Spice it with salt and pepper, add caraway seeds and the chopped parsley.
-Decorate it with some parsley.
+– Spice with salt and pepper to taste, add caraway seeds and the chopped parsley.
+Decorate with some parsley leaves.